 Thinking you can't afford an education could be a costly mistake.
 See page 16-20 for Financial Aid information.
-Check out the BOGW (Board of Governor's Waiver) information included in this schedule to see if you qualify.
+Check out the California College Promise Grant (CCPG) formerly known as the Board of Governor's Waiver information included in this schedule to see if you qualify.